duyminh1998/pycmo/README.md

 ```
 2. Click on "Clone or download", and then "Download Zip".
 3. Unzip the repo anywhere.
-4. Configure the project's `pycmo/configs/config.py` file to fit your system's paths.
+4. Edit the project's `pycmo/configs/config_template.py` file to fit your system's paths, then rename it as `pycmo/configs/config.py` (IMPORTANT).
 Do not change the amount of backslashes that are present in each entry as that could mess up its usage!
 If the `steps` directory is not present in `raw` then create it.
 For example,
 ```python
 {
     "command_path": "C:\\Program Files (x86)\\Command Professional Edition 2\\",